-A civil engineer concludes: “For what I know, God is definitely not a civil engineer: why did he put a waste line near the recreational area?”
+A civil engineer concludes: “From what I know, God is definitely not a civil engineer: why did he put a waste line near the recreational area?”

 #1 Bacteria move from your anus to your vagina

 There are always bacteria around your anus no matter how clean you are.

-During sex, bacteria can move around due to the sheer force of the action and make their way to the vagina.
+During sex, bacteria can move around due to the sheer force of the action involved and make their way to the vagina.

 #2 Imbalanced vaginal flora allows bacteria to grow

 If your vaginal flora is not healthy enough (good vaginal bacteria like the Lactobacillus species and an acidic environment) to expel the invaders, the E. coli will grow and multiply in the vagina.

 If later you are sexually active again, some of the vaginal discharge containing the pathogenic bacteria could be moved up toward the urethra opening.

 #3 E. coli ascends to the urethra

 If E. coli find their way to the urethra, they will eventually move up toward the bladder, where the conditions for bacterial growth are perfect.

-E. coli bacteria will attach themselves to the bladder lining and will start to multiply at a crazy speed.
-Next thing you know- it is painful to pee, there is blood in the urine, and you are feeling crappy.
+E. coli bacteria will attach themselves to the bladder lining and will start to multiply rapidly.
+Next thing you know, it is painful to pee, there is blood in your urine, and you are feeling crappy.

-Anal play (including unprotected anal intercourse) is one of the factors that guarantees to increase your exposure to E. coli.
+Anal play (including unprotected anal intercourse) is one of the factors guaranteed to increase your exposure to E. coli.

 #4 Contraception increases your chances to contract a UTI

 This being said, if you are using condoms with spermicide (or any other Nonoxynol-9 contraception products) for vaginal sex, your vagina’s normal microbial balance could change for the worse.